How to Find the Coordinates of Life?

 Respected Rinpoche, for what reason or with what strength can you ignore your own well-being and keep giving speeches across the world to spread the Dharma?

-Actually I’m not totally neglecting myself because I really enjoy the communication with teachers and students.
+Actually, I’m not totally neglecting myself because I really enjoy the communication with teachers and students.
 Through these communications, I can gain a lot of new knowledge from them.
 In different places, people all have their own unique wisdom.
 So I can learn a lot from each individual I meet.
 This is a great help to my practice and to my life and means a lot to me.

 Sometimes during the talk, students ask me many different questions, some that I can answer and some that are difficult for me.
 So for those difficult questions, I will think more about them for some time, “Oh, this is a very good question, and how can I answer it properly?”

-Also when I meet some teachers, their persistent compassion and dedication to students always leads me to reflect on myself.
+Also when I meet some teachers, their persistent compassion and dedication to students always lead me to reflect on myself.
 Once I thought to myself that I had been teaching for more than 20 years and that it might be time to retire and have more time for myself.
 Later, I met some teachers who had been teaching for 20, 30 or even 40 years and still insisted on teaching.
 They really encouraged me to keep on going.
 Therefore, through learning the stories of many others, I have gained a strength which enables me to cast aside what should be abandoned and courageously strive to do what I should do.

 Hence, I think it is also important for you students to connect to more people.
 During this process, however, you must have a kind of strength, which means that you should be able to protect yourself from accumulating bad habits.
 Any bad habits will do no good but only bring harm to your life.
 Therefore, when getting to know other people, we should be very careful to avoid those who have bad habits.
 And instead, we should learn more from those who possess good qualities.